About Diabetes Canada

-Founded in 1953 by Dr. Charles Best, the co-discoverer of insulin, the CDA is a member-based, registered national health charity dedicated solely to helping people with diabetes live healthy lives while we work to find a cure.
+Founded in 1953 by Dr. Charles Best, the co-discoverer of insulin, Diabetes Canada is a member-based, registered national health charity dedicated solely to helping people with diabetes live healthy lives while we work to find a cure.

-How does the CDA help people with diabetes?
+How does Diabetes Canada help people with diabetes?

 What are some of the ways you fundraise?

 We use a variety of tried-and-true methods to fundraise.
 We talk to people directly a couple of ways, such as over the phone, face-to-face at their doorstep, through email and mail.
 We talk to people about the impact diabetes has on millions and millions of Canadians and ask them to join us in the fight against diabetes.

 However, we do realize that these fundraising strategies raise questions with some and we would like to answer them.

 Talking with our supporters whether on the phone, in-person and by email/mail works!
 These campaigns allow us to reach out to a variety of supporters within our community.

 We are a not-for-profit charitable organization and we rely on the generosity of our donors to fund our work to fight against diabetes to find a cure, and to help people live healthier lives.

 The value of a gift cannot be underestimated.
 These donations allow us to fund leading diabetes research, provide crucial programs and services and advocate for change.

 Door-to-door fundraising is a great way to engage people in our community, to learn more about diabetes and our work here at Diabetes Canada.
 These conversations take place on someone’s doorstep and we ask them to support our search for a cure with a generous donation.